New Puppy Basics

 Indoor elimination: If you do catch your puppy getting ready to eliminate inside, catch his attention without hitting him.
 Instead, shake a can filled with pennies, stomp your foot, or firmly say “outside!”.
 The puppy will likely stop what he is doing, and you can then take him outdoors to eliminate.
 If it is too late and your puppy has already finished his business inside, do not rub his nose in it.
 Being mean to him does not do any good because the misbehavior has already occurred and may actually cause him to avoid you the next time he has to go because of what happened the last time.
 Next time, try and catch him before he is finished.

 Clean soiled areas: Ask the animal clinic for safe and effective cleaning agents that remove inside odors and stains.
-It is important to clean soiled areas completely, otherwise your puppy may return to the same location and soil it again.
+It is important to clean soiled areas completely with an enzymatic cleaner, otherwise your puppy may return to the same location and soil it again.

 In a crate: When your puppy will be unsupervised, put him in a small puppy-proof area such as a crate.
 If you choose to buy a crate that will be large enough for his adult size, partition it to avoid having your puppy soil one end and sleep in the other.
 Make sure to take him outdoors to eliminate at least every four hours – his bladder and bowel capacities are limited!